Thomas Happer Taylor: Literary, academic, and legal achievements

 In 1982, Taylor's Vietnam past returned in the person of his Vietnamese interpreter, Ben Cai Lam, whose true story of imprisonment and escape rivaled that of Dr. Haing S. Ngor, protagonist of The Killing Fields.
 Taylor told the story of Ben Cai Lam in his first nonfiction book, Where the Orange Blooms (McGraw-Hill, 1989).
-The Kirkus Review noted that when Taylor "focuses on his own experiences and on the larger issue of what went wrong in Vietnam, he is invariably engrossing."
+The Kirkus Review noted that when Taylor "focuses on his own experiences and on the larger issue of what went wrong in Vietnam, he is invariably engrossing".
+Taylor had continued his military service as a member of the United States Army Reserve, and he retired as a colonel in 1991.

-It was followed by a second nonfiction book, Lightning in the Storm (Hippocrene), the story of the 101st Airborne Division's role in the Gulf War.
+Where the Orange Blooms was followed by a second nonfiction book, Lightning in the Storm (Hippocrene), the story of the 101st Airborne Division's role in the Gulf War.
 "The division operated some distance from where I worked in Saudi Arabia.
-That seemed so ironic."
+That seemed so ironic".
 Booklist observed that the book "is a good narrative that mixes the anecdotal and the analytical without unreasonably exaggerating the division's contribution to the coalition victory and that is written to be accessible to a broad range of readers.
-Taylor, who has written the book as a tribute to noncommissioned officers in particular, has the triple qualifications of being a writer, a veteran of the division, and the son of the late Maxwell Taylor, the division's commander during World War II."
+Taylor, who has written the book as a tribute to noncommissioned officers in particular, has the triple qualifications of being a writer, a veteran of the division, and the son of the late Maxwell Taylor, the division's commander during World War II".
 Now a well-known military historian, Taylor was commissioned by the US Army Ranger Association to write Rangers Lead the Way (Turner Publishing, 1996).

 His next project was "The Simple Sounds of Freedom" (Random House, 2002), based on the life of Joe Beyrle, the only American to have fought and been wounded in both the American and Russian armies.
 The book's title was borrowed from President Clinton's address on the 50th Anniversary of D-Day at the American Cemetery in Normandy: "These are the men who gave us our world.
-The simple sounds of freedom we hear today are their voices speaking to us across the years."
+The simple sounds of freedom we hear today are their voices speaking to us across the years".
 The Library Journal commented: "This is the riveting story of Joe Beyrle's amazing World War II odyssey....
 Taylor skillfully intermixes Joe's ordeal with the 101st's battles against the Germans, from D-day to Bastogne.
 He has carefully corroborated the details of Joe's adventures with other POWs and available documents.
 Fortunately, Beyrle is still alive to enjoy the recognition his unbounded courage deserves.
-This book belongs in all World War II collections."
-Booklist (August 12, 2002) noted that Taylor "relates an incredible odyssey of Beyrle's escape attempts, survival in several POW camps, and ultimate escape to the advancing Russians, with whom he volunteered to fight and was subsequently wounded.
-Despite the presentation's compositional bumpiness, it carries Beyrle's courageous war mettle directly to the avid audience for stories concerning the legendary 101st."
+This book belongs in all World War II collections".
+Booklist (12 August 2002) noted that Taylor "relates an incredible odyssey of Beyrle's escape attempts, survival in several POW camps, and ultimate escape to the advancing Russians, with whom he volunteered to fight and was subsequently wounded.
+Despite the presentation's compositional bumpiness, it carries Beyrle's courageous war mettle directly to the avid audience for stories concerning the legendary 101st".